Capras/Competencies/competencies.md

 ##### Personal proof of concept for Database Development:

-      ​[Zayo private repository](https://github.com/krystin987/maprefactor) uses relational database methods in a client project.
+&nbsp;&nbsp;&nbsp;&nbsp;[Zayo private repository](https://github.com/krystin987/maprefactor) uses relational database methods in a client project.

-      ​[MVC Movie App](https://github.com/krystin987/mvcmpvieapp) uses relational database methods.
+&nbsp;&nbsp;&nbsp;&nbsp;[MVC Movie App](https://github.com/krystin987/mvcmpvieapp) uses relational database methods.

-      ​Mongo is a document based database.
+&nbsp;&nbsp;&nbsp;&nbsp;Mongo is a document based database.
 Documents are the actual data records, nested in sub categories.

-      ​SQL is a relational database.
+&nbsp;&nbsp;&nbsp;&nbsp;SQL is a relational database.
 It defines a schema before records are added to the database typically in rows, columns, data types and names for the columns/rows.
 ---